Get a head start to ACHA 2017 with exclusive content not provided during the main conference!

 Download the Preliminary Program for details on sessions, meetings, and networking events.

-Mark your calendar for "Mind the Gap: How College Health Services Can Use Assessment to Identify Health Inequalities and Barriers to Accessing Care."
-Details and registration instructions are coming soon.
+Registration is open for "Mind the Gap: How College Health Services Can Use Assessment to Identify Health Disparities, Health Inequities, and Barriers to Accessing Care."

 The Departments of Labor, Treasury, and Health and Human Services have extended indefinite enforcement relief to colleges and universities offering subsidized student health insurance plans for graduate assistants.
 Institutions can continue offering subsidies—without penalty—pending a permanent solution.
 ACHA continues to collaborate with the higher education community and federal stakeholders to achieve a satisfactory and permanent solution.
 View the full clarification statement [pdf].

 Audio recordings of annual meeting sessions are also available for online purchase and download from Conference Media.
 Visit www.conferencemedia.net/acha.